How this guide compares to other ferry coverage

 The two practical land options from Bangkok both pass through Surat Thani.

-Night train + ferry: Trains depart Bangkok Hua Lamphong station (สถานีรถไฟหัวลำโพง) from 17:05 (operator schedule, 2026).
+Night train + ferry.
+Trains depart Bangkok Hua Lamphong station (สถานีรถไฟหัวลำโพง) from 17:05 (operator schedule, 2026).
 They arrive at Phun Phin between 05:30 and 08:30.
-A second-class sleeper berth costs $35 to $43.
-Add the ferry ($10 to $26 depending on operator).
-Total: roughly 14 hours, $47 to $69.
-Book the train on the SRT website at least three days ahead on weekends.
+Costs split as follows:

-Lomprayah combined ticket: Lomprayah sells a bus + catamaran ticket from Bangkok Khao San Road for $38 to $40 (Lomprayah).
+Lomprayah combined ticket.
+Lomprayah sells a bus + catamaran ticket from Bangkok Khao San Road for $38 to $40 (Lomprayah).
 Pickup around 07:00, arrival on Samui around 18:00 to 19:00.
 11 to 12 hours total.
 The land-to-sea connection is managed by Lomprayah.
 If the bus is late, the ferry waits.
 Book at least two days ahead; a week ahead in December and January.
 Compare combined Bangkok to Samui tickets →

 For all routes between the Gulf islands, the Thailand ferries guide has the full timetable breakdown.
 For the next crossing after Samui, to Koh Phangan or Koh Tao, see the Surat Thani ferry connections section on this page.

-If you’re heading straight to Chaweng or Lamai, Seatran or Lomprayah saves you $6 to $8 in taxi fare versus Raja Ferry’s Lipa Noi arrival.
-The ferry fare difference covers most of it.
+Taxis do not use meters on Samui.
+Agree the price before you get in.
+If you’re heading straight to Chaweng or Lamai, Seatran or Lomprayah saves you $6 to $8 in taxi fare versus Raja Ferry’s Lipa Noi arrival, and the ferry fare difference covers most of it.

 Frequently asked questions